LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The format of tabular output exported from this data layer during a search.
 Options are ``csv`` and ``txt``.
 If ``txt`` is selected as a format no column names will be included in the output.
 They are included for ``csv`` output.

 KeepLayer
 	A Yes/No attribute that defines whether a GIS data layer should be kept of the features selected in this map layer during the search.
 If ``No`` is entered all geographical data generated for this data layer during the process will be deleted.
-If ``Yes`` is entered, a data layer will be created that follows the naming convention ``Prefix_subref.shp``.
-The use of the ``subref`` keyword in this case is predefined and cannot be changed.
+If ``Yes`` is entered, a data layer will be created that is named according to the `GISOutputName`_ attribute.

 	.. note::
 		If no features are selected in a data layer during a search, no new data layer will be created even if the KeepLayer attribute is set to ``Yes``.